When it comes to improving time management, the first step most people take is to embrace the To-Do list.

-It may be difficult to estimate how long task will take to finish, resulting in being unable to complete tasks within the give time block.
+It may be difficult to estimate how long a task will take to finish, resulting in being unable to complete that task within the given time block.
 This is known as the ‘Planning Fallacy‘.

 This comes with practice and some trial and error and is a good reason why you should review your activity at the end of each week.
 After making a few adjustments, over time you will get better at estimating how long stuff takes and allocate your time accordingly.

 It can take a lot of time and effort to organize.